 Introducing a Universal Service Obligation for broadband was one of 12 infrastructure priorities identified in June as needing urgent ministerial attention – but Lord Adonis added that ahead of this becoming law, urgent action is needed to help those currently facing poor services.
-Last week, he wrote to Ofcom urging them to work with Government to tackle this issue immediately.
+Last week, he also wrote to Ofcom urging them to work with Government to tackle the issue of poor mobile coverage.

 Chairman of the National Infrastructure Commission Lord Adonis said: